News & Insights

 Factors That Can Impact DUI Penalties

-When it comes to DUI penalties, several factors can come into play.
+Several factors can influence DUI penalties.
 In this section, we’ll uncover the key influences that can impact the severity of your consequences.
 From prior DUI convictions to blood alcohol concentration levels, the presence of minors, and even property damage or injury, understanding these factors is essential for navigating the implications of a DUI charge.
 So, let’s dive in and explore how these elements can shape your legal outcomes.

 Prior DUI Convictions